DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in natural language understanding and generation, driven by extensive pretraining on massive corpora\cite{gao2021condenser}and sophisticated fine-tuning techniques\cite{zhou2024comprehensive}.
-However, the knowledge embedded within LLMs is inherently constrained by the scope and recency of their training data\cite{kasai2023realtime}.
-As a result, when faced with questions that fall outside their knowledge, LLMs often generate responses that are fluent and coherent but factually incorrect which is commonly referred to as hallucination\cite{huang2023survey,xu2024hallucination}.
-Moreover, LLMs typically lack domain-specific expertise, limiting their applicability in specialized fields such as medicine, law, or finance.
-To address these challenges, Retrieval-Augmented Generation (RAG)\cite{lewis2020retrieval} has been introduced as a promising paradigm.
-RAG enhances language models by integrating them with external knowledge sources, enabling the model to retrieve relevant information from a structured corpus or database prior to generating a response.
-This retrieval step not only improves factual accuracy but also facilitates adaptation to domain-specific tasks\cite{li2024refai,pipitone2024legalbench}, thereby significantly expanding the utility of LLMs in real-world applications.
+Large language models (LLMs) have achieved remarkable success in natural language understanding and generation, owing to extensive pre-training on massive corpora\cite{gao2021condenser} and advanced fine‑tuning techniques\cite{zhou2024comprehensive}.
+Despite this fluency and broad applicability, the knowledge within LLMs is inherently constrained by the scope and recency of their training data, which contributes to the generation of fluent yet factually incorrect text—a phenomenon often called ``hallucination'' \cite{huang2023survey,xu2024hallucination}.
+Moreover, LLMs frequently fall short when addressing highly specialized domains or rapidly changing information contexts.
+To overcome these limitations, Retrieval-Augmented Generation (RAG)\cite{lewis2020retrieval} has emerged as a compelling architectural paradigm.
+By coupling the generative capability of LLMs with on-demand retrieval from external knowledge sources, RAG enhances factual fidelity and domain adaptability of generated outputs.